Saint Raymond of Peñyafort, Priest, c. 1175–1275

 But his life of quiet and prayer did not last long.
 He was shocked to learn from Dominicans sent to him from Bologna that he had been elected the second successor to St. Dominic as the master general of the Dominican Order.
 He served his Order well and dutifully as Master General but not long.
 He resigned due to old age when he was 65.
 But there was still a lot of life left to live.

-St. Raymond’s activities in his old age included efforts to try to convert the Muslims then occupying Spain, the establishment of theology and language schools dedicated to converting Muslims, his probable personal encouragement to St. Thomas Aquinas that the young scholar write an apologetic work directed at non Catholics, the Summa Contra Gentiles, and St. Raymond’s rejection of an episcopal appointment.
+St. Raymond’s activities in his old age included efforts to try to convert the Muslims then occupying Spain, the establishment of theology and language schools dedicated to converting Muslims, his probable personal encouragement to St. Thomas Aquinas that the young scholar write an apologetic work directed at non-Catholics, the Summa contra Gentiles, and St. Raymond’s rejection of an episcopal appointment.

 St. Raymond’s life shows an admirable synthesis of traditional piety and devotion, service to the Church, obedience to his superiors, love of theology, dedication to his Order, and respect and love for the law.
 To know, love, and follow the law is not contrary to charity.
-When kept, the law promotes charity, and protects the weak, the poor, and the ignorant from being taken advantage of.
+When kept, the law promotes charity and protects the weak, the poor, and the ignorant from being taken advantage of.
 It takes very smart and holy people to protect simple people and bad people from themselves.
-St. Raymond was smart and holy.
-He laid his gifts at the altar of God and God used those gifts splendidly.
+Saint Raymond was smart and holy.
+He laid his gifts at the altar of God, and God used those gifts splendidly.